 These figures, gross of retrocession, are based on the disclosed perimeter only; in particular closed contracts are not included.
-Only losses amounts exceeding €15m (on the disclosed perimeter) are taken into account.
-As such these figures could be different from SCOR previously published estimations.
+Only loss amounts exceeding €40m by underwriting year for Property and €15m for the other classes of business (on the disclosed perimeter) are taken into account.3 Therefore, a claim impacting several classes or underwriting years, which amounts relating to each class/underwriting year are below the mentioned thresholds, will not be displayed in this table.
+As such these figures could be different from SCOR previously published estimations and have to be only used for data reprocessing when performing the reserving analysis.